shapediver/MonorepoTemplate/README.md

 One great feature of `lerna` is bootstrapping.
 As we have multiple packages, the either rely on each other or have the same dependencies, installing the dependencies per package doesn't make sense.
 Also, bootstrapping checks for circular dependencies, which makes our life that much easier.

-Therefore there are two scripts (one for normal dependencies, one for devDependencies) that use `lerna` and will make your life easier.
+Therefore, there are two scripts (one for normal dependencies, one for devDependencies) that use `lerna` and will make your life easier.
 I will just explain the script for normal dependencies, but the script for devDependencies works just the same. (just replace `add-dependency` with `add-devDependency` in the examples below)

 ### Example 1 - adding an external dependency